RickyS137/RickyS137/README.md

 ## Hello!
 I`m a React FrontEnd Developer 💻

-My name is Emir, and I'm a Frontend Developer currently working at Artwaga Group.
+My name is Emir, and I'm a Frontend Developer currently working at Codup Pro.
 I'm a passionate developer with experience in web development and a keen interest in creating beautiful, interactive, and intuitive user interfaces.
 My goal is to build efficient and scalable web applications that enhance the user experience on the Internet.

 ## My Stack ⭐